Zal0/ZGB/README.md

 }
 ```

-You can create your sprites with the Game Boy Tile Designer or you can use pngs.
+You can create your sprites with Game Boy Tile Designer or you can use pngs.
 Create your sprites in the res/sprites folder so that the Makefile can identify them as sprites and pass the proper parameters to png2asset.

 <details>